1987 State of Origin series: Game III

 The series decider at Lang Park was a classic Origin knife's-edge encounter that swung from one end of the field to the other.
 Queensland scored two brilliantly conceived tries to lead 10-8 at halftime and defied the Blues in a scoreless second half of incredible tension.
 After referee Barry Gomersall ruled New South Wales centre Michael O'Connor offside from a Cliff Lyons kick (though television replays showed it was line-ball), Queensland winger Dale Shearer kicked a penalty goal in the 39th minute, giving the Maroons a two-point win and the Series.
 Langer was a triumphant figure for Queensland and in his third Origin game was named 'man of the match' after playing the game of his life.

-Exhibition match
+California Game IV

-Later in the season an exhibition match was played at Long Beach, California.
+Later in the season a match was played at Long Beach, California.
 The game did not count toward the series, but the match retained State of Origin status and is included in the records and player appearance calculations.

-It was billed as an historic occasion for the game and an opportunity for rugby league to grab a foothold in the United States.
-It was a bold endeavour, but ultimately the match failed to create the barest ripple on America's sporting consciousness.
-There was minimal press coverage of the game and disputes over whether a 12,500 crowd or less (some estimates say 7,000) were in attendance, with many tickets given away free.
+The game was billed as an historic occasion for the game of Rugby League and an opportunity for rugby league to grab a foothold in the United States.
+It was a bold endeavour, but ultimately the match failed to create a lasting impression on America's sporting consciousness.
+There was minimal press coverage of the game and disputes over the size of the crowd, with many tickets reportedly given away.